The United States flag under a persons photo indicates they were a veteran.

 Like her husband, Shirley chose to donate her body to science, as education was always important to the couple.

-There will be a celebration of Shirley’s life held at Rice Lutheran Church near Bagley, MN, on Saturday, February 7, 2026, at 11:00 a.m., with lunch to follow.
+There will be a celebration of Shirley’s life held at Rice Lutheran Church near Bagley, MN, on Saturday, February 7, 2026, at 11:00 a.m., with a lunch to follow.
 All family and friends are welcome to attend.

 December 8, 1945 ~ January 27, 2026